Particular/docs.particular.net/monitoring/heartbeats/install-plugin.md

 versions: 'Heartbeats:*'
 ---

-To install the Heartbeats plugin into an endpoint, reference the [NServiceBus.Heartbeats NuGet package](https://www.nuget.org/packages/NServiceBus.Heartbeat/) and add the following to the endpoint configuration:
+To install the Heartbeats plugin into an endpoint, reference the [NServiceBus.Heartbeat NuGet package](https://www.nuget.org/packages/NServiceBus.Heartbeat/) and add the following to the endpoint configuration:

 snippet: HeartbeatsNew_Enable